alrey-91/workoutbuilder/README.md

 **Endpoints: (Spring Boot)**
 Uses in-memory H2 database, so it resets every run.
 Use /signup, /exercises endpoints to add new user and exercises data into db.

-View database with /h2-console
+Update hw7: Now uses local postgresql database

 Completed full unit and integration testing with jacoco.
 Achieved 90.4% coverage.

 /Login:

-* Method: POST
+* Method: POST, GET for /login.html form
-* Request: username and password credentials, must be registered user
+* Request: username and password credentials, must be registered user OR: oauth2 login with google
 * Response: success or fail. on success, set user session
 * After logging in, pertain user session with cookie